Polygraph Testing – Lie Detector Tests In Court

-What does the law of NSW say about lie detector tests in court?
+What does the law of NSW say about polygraph lie detector tests in court?

 Polygraph machines work by measuring a person’s physiological reactions when they answer questions.
 Reactions are measured in one of two ways:

-Can the results of lie detector tests be used in court?
+Are the results of polygraph lie detector tests admissible in court?

 In response, District Court Judge Sinclair decided that the evidence was not admissible for the following reasons:

-- Because there was no proved or accepted scientific basis for a polygraph, the examiner’s evidence was simply hearsay and had no probative value.
+Because there was no proved or accepted scientific basis for the test, polygraph examiners revealed that the polygraph evidence was simply hearsay and had no probative value.

-- Even if the evidence was admissible, the examiner would not have been appropriately qualified to give expert opinion on the matter.
+Even if the evidence were admissible, the examiner would not have been appropriately qualified to give an expert opinion on the matter.

 District Court Judge Sinclair ultimately concluded that admitting such evidence would be contrary to the basic principles of evidence law in New South Wales, and though such a technique “no doubt holds a genuine fascination for some people” it “has no place in a criminal trial in New South Wales”.